A guide to being respectful when visiting a Buddhist temple in Thailand | Thaiger

 Not all tourists do their research before going to a temple.
 Some take photos with Buddha statues in a way that is disrespectful to some Thais.
 Some don’t dress appropriately.
 Before Covid-19, a security guard at the popular Wat Arun in Bangkok would blow a whistle at many tourists, telling them to cover their shoulders and knees.

 Here’s a guide to on how to be respectful when visiting a temple in Thailand.
+These are merely suggestions and there are variations.
+A good guide is to watch what the locals are doing.
+The dos and dont’s are not black and white, but a helpful guide to general customs and expectations.

 Dress appropriately

-Thailand is hot, with Bangkok being regarded as the hottest city in the world.
+Thailand is hot, with Bangkok being regarded as one of the hottest cities in the world.
+And humid.
 Visitors to the country may have trouble getting used to the heat, opting to wear short shorts and shirts.
 But, in order to take part and experience the some 34,000 open temples or wats in the country, a certain attire is required in order to keep the sanctity of the Buddhist culture.
-And, it’s not just your clothing that needs to be adjusted; your behavior, too, needs to be kept in check to keep from offending the culture and people.
+And, it’s not just your clothing that needs to be adjusted; your behaviour, too, needs to be kept in check to keep from offending the culture and people.

 For women, skirts or long pants that go past your knees are in order.
 Covering your shoulders as well is a requirement.
 Clothing that is too tight, such as leggings, are not allowed.
 See‐through clothes like and sleeveless tops are also not allowed as they reveal too much skin.
 Men have the same requirements as women, but are expected to wear long pants and shirts with sleeves.